World Trade Center Chennai

-The Brigade World Trade Center, Chennai is a 28-storeyed commercial and residential centre in Chennai, India.
+The World Trade Center, Chennai is a 28-storeyed commercial and residential centre in Chennai, India.
 Located at Perungudi, it was made operational in March 2020.
 The centre consists of 1800000 sqft of office space.
 The complex also includes a conference/exhibition centre.
 The towers are IGBC LEED Platinum and USGBC LEED Gold certified.
 The centre is a member of the World Trade Centers Association (WTCA).
-The Tower A of the WTC complex is the tallest commercial establishment in the city.
+Tower A of the WTC complex is the tallest commercial establishment in the city.

 History

 In 2016, India's Brigade Group and Singapore's GIC, a sovereign wealth fund, jointly acquired a 16 acre land parcel at Perungudi, purchased from Kansai Nerolac Paints for ₹5378.6 million.
 The land acquisition was facilitated by Perungudi Real Estates, a special purpose vehicle formed by Brigade Enterprises and GIC, with the help of real estate firm Jones Lang LaSalle (JLL).
 Construction of a world trade centre (WTC) and residential units, entailing an investment of more than ₹10 billion was planned on the land.
 The foundation stone was laid on 9 June 2017.
 Initially expected to be operational by March 2020, the centre became functional officially in September 2021.